vishal-chothe-patil/logical-problems-with-solutions/README.md

  - Each problem is accompanied by a detailed solution with explanations and comments to ensure clarity and understanding.

-✅ **Practical Demonstrations of Common Exceptions - Basic and Advanced Scenarios**: Hands-on examples showcasing how to identify, understand, and handle various exceptions in Java, from basic to advanced scenarios.
+✅ **Practical Demonstrations of Common Exceptions - Basic and Advanced Scenarios**: Hands-on examples illustrating how to identify, understand, and handle various exceptions in Java, ranging from basic to advanced scenarios.
+ - **Basic Exceptions ⚠️**: Top 11 Basic Exceptions and how to handle them using appropriate keywords.

 ---

 ## 🔧 Technologies Used
-- Core Java
-- Java 8 Features
+- Core Java & Java 8 Features
-  - Streams API
+  - Streams API (Java 8)
 - Exception Handling

 ---